markuspf/idris-gap/README.md

 Of course you are welcome to muck about with the code.
 Let me know if you find any of this interesting at all.

+The following is a list of things I might like to implement:
+ * Tail call optimisation
+ * Compiling to GAP kernel code
+ * Compiling to slightly more idiomatic GAP code
+ * Proper indentation of the generated GAP code